themariely/themariely.github.io/index.markdown

 </div>

 <embed type="text/html" src="imgs/heatmap_tenderloin_map.html" width="110%" height="950"/>
-<p><em>Interactive heatmap showing the variation of DRUG/NARCOTICS crime reports in the Tenderloin neighborhood from 2003 to 2017</em></p>
+<p><em> The heatmap illustrates the intensity of DRUG/NARCOTICS crime reports across the Tenderloin neighborhood from 2003 to 2017.
+Note that the colour seen describe the frequency of incidents: from cool blues indicating lower activity to fiery reds signaling higher occurrences.
+Keep an eye out for the "dirtiest" block identified by a marker. </em></p>

 # Outside factors